 (New throughout, changes dateline from previous TOKYO/SYDNEY)

-* Euro a touch higher having ridden out lower inflation numbers
+* Euro a touch higher having ridden out lower inflation

 * Smooth Fed meeting calms worries over weak U.S. GDP